-- Complaint.
+- 1. Complaint.
 Any member of the University community may file a complaint against a student for violations of the Student Code of Conduct.
 A complaint shall be prepared in writing by the Complainant or interviewing University official and directed to the Student Discipline Administrator.
 Complaints should be submitted as soon as possible after a violation takes place, but no "statute of limitations" prevents the Student Discipline Administrator from acting when deemed warranted. - 2.
+Initial Notification.
+The accused student shall be notified via email that there has been a complaint.
+The accused student shall be provided a copy of the written complaint outlining the violations when written documentation is available.
+The accused student shall be required to respond within 48 hours accepting or denying responsibility for the alleged violation.
+If the accused

+- student accepts responsibility, the Student Discipline Administrator shall set sanctions and notify the accused student.
+If the accused student denies responsibility, the Student Discipline Administrator shall conduct an inquiry. - 3.
 Inquiry.
 The Student Discipline Administrator may conduct an inquiry to determine if the complaint has merit and/or if it can be disposed of administratively by mutual consent of the parties involved on a basis acceptable to the Student Discipline Administrator.
-Such disposition shall be final and there shall be no subsequent proceedings. - 3.
+Such disposition shall be final and there shall be no subsequent proceedings. - 4.
 Resolution.
 If the complaint is not admitted and/or cannot be disposed of by mutual consent, the Student Discipline Administrator will make a decision based on the information revealed in the inquiry.
-If the respondent is found in violation of the Code of Conduct, disciplinary action shall be assigned by the Student Discipline Administrator. - 4.
+If the respondent is found in violation of the Code of Conduct, disciplinary action shall be assigned by the Student Discipline Administrator. - 5.
 Notification.
 The Student Discipline Administrator will notify the Respondent in writing of the decision(s) reached.
 The student will be notified of his/her right to appeal and information on the appeals process will be included in writing.